Online reviews are the new word-of-mouth.

 Why You Need Google Reviews

-People trust what others say online.
-When someone searches for your business, Google reviews show up front and center.
-That means your reputation is often decided before a customer ever calls or clicks.
+When someone searches for your business, your reviews show up front and center.

-Google reviews help:
+Google reviews help you:

 How to Get Google Reviews from Real Customers